S6 (classification): Lower body amputations

 A1 swimmers including S4, S5 and S6.
 Swimmers in this class have a similar stroke length and stroke rate to able bodied swimmers.
 Lower limb amputations effect a person's energy cost for being mobile.
 To keep their oxygen consumption rate similar to people without lower limb amputations, they need to walk slower.
-People in this class use around 120% more oxygen to walk or run the same distance as some one without a lower limb amputation.
+People in this class use around 120% more oxygen to walk or run the same distance as someone without a lower limb amputation.

 Because of the potential for balance issues related to having an amputation, during weight training, amputees are encouraged to use a spotter when lifting more than 15 lb.

 Cerebral palsy

 One of the disability groups in this classification is swimmers with cerebral palsy, including CP5 classified swimmers.
 CP5 sportspeople in this class have greater functional control of their upper body.
 They may require the use of an assistive device when walking but they do not require use of a wheelchair.
 They often have problems with their dynamic equilibrium but not their static equilibrium.
 Quick movements can upset their balance.

 Because of their balance issues, swimmers in this class can find the starting block problematic and often have slower times entering the water than other competitors in their class.
 Because the disability of swimmers in this class involves in a loss of function in specific parts of their body, they are more prone to injury than their able-bodied counterparts as a result of overcompensation in other parts of their body.

 When fatigued, CP5 asymmetry in their stroke becomes a problem for swimmers in this class, more so than others in their class.
 The integrated classification system used for swimming, where swimmers with CP compete against those with other disabilities, is subject to criticisms has been that the nature of CP is that greater exertion leads to decreased dexterity and fine motor movements.
 This puts competitors with CP at a disadvantage when competing against people with amputations who do not lose coordination as a result of exertion.

 CP5 swimmers tend to have a passive normalized drag in the range of 0.6 to 1.0.
 This puts them into the passive drag band of PDB5, PDB6, PDB7, PDB8, and PDB9.